West Alabama surprises visitors with its abundance and variety of museums, galleries, and other attractions like these:

-• The City of Tuscaloosa’s outdoor Amphitheatre, situated along the Black Warrior River, features a stage of approximately 6,000 square feet and 6,500 seats and features state of the art sound, visual and electronic infrastructure, and amenities.
-It hosts many concerts and events plus serves as a platform for the cultural arts in the area.
+The City of Tuscaloosa’s outdoor amphitheater seats 7,470 and features state-of-the-art sound, visual and electronic infrastructure, and amenities.
+It hosts many concerts and events plus serves as a platform for the cultural arts in the area

-• The Bryant Museum exhibits memorabilia of Alabama Crimson Tide football since 1892.
+The Bryant Museum exhibits Alabama Crimson Tide football memorabilia dating back to 1892.

-• Kentuck Museum exhibits of some of the region’s finest crafts and artworks provided by Southern artisans and craftsmen.
+Kentuck Museum exhibits some of the region’s finest crafts and artworks provided by southern artisans and craftsmen.

-• The Westervelt-Warner Museum of American Art contains a world-class collection of more than 500 pieces of art dating back to 1775.
+The Tuscaloosa Museum of Art contains a world-class collection of several hundred pieces of art dating back to 1775.

-• Other outstanding art galleries include The Gallery at Kentuck, Renaissance Art Gallery and more, located in historic downtown Northport while The Harrison Galleries, Narnia Gallery and others are in nearby downtown Tuscaloosa.
+Other outstanding art galleries include the Gallery at Kentuck, Renaissance Art Gallery, and more located in historic downtown Northport while Harrison Galleries and others are in nearby downtown Tuscaloosa.

-•Capitol Park, located in the heart of downtown Tuscaloosa, has partially excavated ruins of the site of the Alabama State Capitol, when Tuscaloosa was the seat of state government, 1826 to 1846.
+Ol’ Colony Golf Course, a park and recreation project, is considered one of the best public golf courses in the country.
+Capitol Park, located in the heart of downtown Tuscaloosa, has partially excavated ruins of the site of the Alabama State Capitol, when Tuscaloosa was the seat of state government from 1826 to 1846.